-Department of Environment and Energy (DoEE) means the Commonwealth Government department responsible for the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+Department of Agriculture, Water and the Environment Energy (DAWE) means the Commonwealth Government department responsible for the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 The name of the department may undergo changes throughout the life of this document but it is assumed the department responsible for the EPBC Act will remain the regulator of the approval.